eth-brownie/brownie/docs/api-network.rst

     The ``event_type`` parameter can either be a string containing the name of the event to search for or the event type itself (using ``your_contract.events.your_event_name``)

-    If ``event_type`` is not passed, retrieves all contract events between the two blocks.
+    If ``event_type`` is not passed as parameter, retrieves all contract events between the two blocks.

+.. py:classmethod:: ContractEvents.listen(event_name, timeout=0)

+    Creates a listening Coroutine object ending whenever an event matching 'event_name' occurs.
+    If timeout is superior to zero and no event matching 'event_name' has occured, the Coroutine ends when the timeout is reached.

+    * ``event_name``: Name of the event to be listened to.
+    * ``timeout``: Timeout value in seconds.
+Defaults to 0.

+    The Coroutine return value is an AttributeDict filled with the following fields :
+        - 'event_data' (AttributeDict): The event log receipt that was caught.
+If no event was caught, evaluates to ``None``
+        - 'timed_out' (bool): False if the event did not timeout, else True

+    If the 'timeout' parameter is not passed or is inferior or equal to 0, the Coroutine listens until an event occurs.

 ContractEvents Attributes
 *************************